Sabrina Rossi, LCSW

 - Family Therapy: Blended families, communication struggles, co-parenting, repetitive arguments, desire to rebuild positive relationships between family members, etc.

 When I take off my “therapist” hat, I put on many other ones, most importantly-wife to my wonderful husband, mother to my sweet-n-wild toddler, and bonus-mom to my two fantastic step children.
 My free time is filled with play dates, soccer and volleyball tournaments, working out together, and taking family trips to our favorite spot (where my husband proposed to me with a camera crew in hiding), Carmel.
-I enjoy strength-training and working out so I make it a priority to go to Orange Theory classes weekly.
+I enjoy strength training and working out so I make it a priority to lift weights and sweat it out on my Peloton regularly..

 If you hear my voice outside of the office, it is likely on a stage with my band, Remedy 7, where I am the lead singer.
 I have been singing on stage since I was 4 years old when I watched the movie, The Little Mermaid, and played “Part of your world” on repeat until I could imitate Ariel’s voice. 😊